Self-host/On-Premise Alternative to IIS SMTP for relaying emails

 An Alternative

-Xeams offers a comprehensive alternative to the IIS SMTP server for organizations seeking an on-premise SMTP solution that includes all features supported by IIS SMTP, plus many other essential features for successful email delivery.
+Xeams offers a comprehensive alternative to the IIS SMTP server for organizations seeking an on-premise/self-hosted SMTP solution that includes all features supported by IIS SMTP, plus many other essential features for successful email delivery.
 Here is a partial list of features supported by Xeams.

 • Compatible with multiple operating systems, including MS Windows, Linux, and others.